Amogh-Kulkarni/Amogh-Kulkarni.github.io/_portfolio/Covid19SIRmodel-SciML.md

   <div class="content-row">
     <div class="content-text">
       <p>
         The COVID-19 pandemic highlighted the need for robust, interpretable models that capture the effects of interventions such as quarantine and lockdowns.
 Traditional SIR models often lack the flexibility to handle complex, time-varying measures.
 This project enhances the SIR model by integrating a neural network within a Universal Differential Equation (UDE) framework, capturing the dynamic influence of quarantine measures on the epidemic's spread using Italy as a case study.
-The project aims to answer the following questions:
+      <div class="content-title">The project aims to answer the following questions:</div>
       </p>
   <ul>
     <li>How different were COVID-19 policies implemented by different countries?</li>